-DEVELOPING ENGLISH (Years F - 2) Listening importance of listening for different purposes interpret most language literally, although they are beginning to hear humour can hear most of the sounds in English, including consonant blends, short and long vowels, and diphthongs develop understandings of sentence types (eg questions) through word order rather than intonation alone are beginning to understand subject-specific vocabulary, contractions (eg won't), some colloquialisms and idioms relevant to the early years context (eg Let's be quiet little mice) seek repetition and clarification in order to understand spoken language, and may ask other first language speakers for meanings of words to check or confirm their own understandings.
-Speaking language, combining known formulas and vocabulary to make original utterances adapt available vocabulary to talk around a topic in order to compensate for unknown vocabulary, attempting approximations using known language to cover gaps may still choose to explore more complex ideas in first language and may use first language structures and features when attempting unfamiliar English constructions (code-switch), or may code-mix (mix first language and English) to convey more complex ideas.
-Reading/viewing cohesive devices in texts (eg later, next, in the end) comprehend mostly at the literal level and rely on teacher input to grasp inferential meanings can read common irregular words such as which and who, and can recognise and read more complex, but still common, letter patterns (eg - igh).
-When instructed, they can recognise common suffixes and prefixes, and use these to construct meaning (eg -ed for past tense of regular verbs) use a range of strategies for working out words and their meanings and to self-correct, including their developing knowledge of everyday and specialist vocabulary, and their knowledge of sentence structure and sound-letter relationships use a growing range of strategies to extend their reading, such as adjusting their reading on.
-Writing there) separate ideas when writing by using full stops, experimenting with commas and attempt paragraphing use simple sentence structures and make some attempts at compound and complex sentences, although there are still syntactical errors in their writing move from words to phrases, using a small range of phrases expressing the circumstances of an event (eg 'Stir the water slowly' or In the afternoons, we play soccer) and some expanded noun groups (eg one kind of spider that I know) use an expanding range of vocabulary in writing, although it is still reflective of their spoken vocabulary may use first language to plan writing or draw on words from first language when an English equivalent is not known edit writing with growing support to enhance fluency, accuracy and readability participate in shared writing activities as well as writing independently.
+Listening Speaking Reading/viewing Writing are beginning to understand subject-specific vocabulary, contractions (eg. won't), some colloquialisms and idioms relevant to the early years context (eg. Let's be quiet little mice) seek repetition and clarification in order to understand spoken language, and may ask other first language speakers for meanings of words to check or confirm their own understandings. constructions (code-switch), or may code-mix (mix first language and English) to convey more complex ideas. meaning (eged for past tense of regular verbs) use a range of strategies for working out words and their meanings and to self-correct, including their developing knowledge of everyday and specialist vocabulary, and their knowledge of sentence structure and sound-letter relationships use a growing range of strategies to extend their reading, such as adjusting their reading rate according to the task and reading-on. expressing the circumstances of an event (eg. 'Stir the water slowly' or In the afternoons, we play soccer) and some expanded noun groups (eg. one kind of spider that I know) use an expanding range of vocabulary in writing, although it is still reflective of their spoken vocabulary may use first language to plan writing or draw on words from first language when an English equivalent is not known edit writing with growing support to enhance fluency, accuracy and readability participate in shared writing activities as well as writing independently.